-Jacqueline Gaylard’s paintings have a rare and intangible quality many artists spend their entire lives trying to achieve: they move people.
+Jacqueline Gaylard’s paintings have that rare and intangible quality many artists spend their lives trying to achieve: they move people.
 In capturing the soul of her animal subjects, Jacqueline brings them to life before the viewer’s very eyes; so much so that one may feel the emotion rise in remembrance of a beloved pet, or smile in recognition of a mischievous look they see every day.
 But no matter her subject, Jacqueline’s paintings share the majesty of animals, and the joy their companionship can bring.

 Jacqueline grew up amid the enticing sights and aromas of her mother’s art supplies.
 By delving into baskets of charcoal sticks and rummaging through fantastically named paints, Jacqueline was encouraged to bring her early creations to life, fuelling what would be her lifelong passion for painting.
 “Thankfully I still feel the same excitement when I produce a painting; the smell and texture of the medium with the anticipation of what is to come, is as thrilling as the first painting I produced at the age of four.”